-•Bizagi offers Cloud Collaboration services which are free for a Personal Plan.
+•Bizagi offers Modeler Collaboration services which are free for a Personal Plan.
 Bizagi Cloud is available wherever, whenever.

 •On premise collaboration is completely free, whilst collaboration services in Bizagi Cloud have a price.